 SBE serves a variety of customer groups and each customer group expects fast, convenient, courteous and quality service delivery.
-The customer groups range from all of Virginia citizens to 4.5 million registered voters to 134 county and city voter registrars who partner with SBE to provide voter registration and election services to local county and city voters and candidates.
-Every customer group has come to expect easy and convenient access to personalized voter registration services and information, as well as, personalized election related information and documents.
-This expectation has been fostered and promoted with the acceptance and use of personal computer technology as the vehicle to convenient access to SBE's service offerings.
+The customer groups range from all of Virginia citizens to 5 million registered voters to 134 county and city voter registrars who partner with SBE to provide voter registration and election services to local county and city voters and candidates.
+Every customer group has come to expect easy and convenient access to personalized voter registration has been fostered and promoted with the acceptance and use of personal computer technology as the vehicle to convenient access to SBE's service offerings.
 More and more, communications and exchanges of information between SBE and its customers are occurring instantaneously on-line from their living rooms or their local offices.
 Our customers expect that the services provided by SBE be available to them 24-7 by way of technology and the internet.